BIOL115-MSUM/BIOL115-MSUM.github.io/intraspecif-var-assign.md

 ## Saving your work

-All of your files, including R scripts and image files, will be saved on RStudio Cloud.
+All of your files, including R scripts and image files, will be saved on Posit Cloud.
 You can return any time to rerun your code, edit a script, or download a file.